Manage Workspaces and Deployments on Astro Private Cloud

 The most important function of Workspaces is to create and manage access to one or more Clusters and their associated Airflow Deployments.

-An Airflow Deployment is an instance of Apache Airflow running within a Cluster (Data Plane).
-Each Deployment includes a scheduler, webserver, and one or more workers if you’re running the Celery or Kubernetes executors.
+An Airflow Deployment is an instance of Apache Airflow running within a Cluster (data plane).
+Each Deployment includes a scheduler, webserver, and one or more workers if you’re running the Celery Executor or Kubernetes executor.

-To create a new Deployment, navigate to the Deployments tab in your Workspace and select the New Deployment button.
-You can also create Deployments using the Astro CLI as described in the CLI Quickstart
+To create a new Deployment, go to the Deployments tab in your Workspace and select New Deployment.
+You can also create Deployments using the Astro CLI as described in the CLI Quickstart.

-You cannot use or share Deployments across Workspaces.
-You can push local dags and code to any Deployment at any time but there is currently no way to move an existing Airflow Deployment from one Workspace to another once created.
+You can’t use or share Deployments across Workspaces.
+You can push local Dags and code to any Deployment at any time, but there is no way to move an existing Airflow Deployment from one Workspace to another once created.

 Settings